beckycampelli/google-test-math/README.md

 ### google-test-math

-To run this google test example, use the following commands:
+To run this google test math example, use the following commands:
 ```sh
 cmake CMakeLists.txt
 make